practice problem 1

 This seems a little hot for an incandescent light bulb, but like the candle flame it's not that far off.

 Use the Stefan-Boltzmann law to determine the area of the filament.
-Assume the filament is an ideal radiator and ignore room temperature (about 300 K) if you wish.
-We're doing a very crude calculation here.
+Assume the filament is an ideal radiator and ignore room temperature (about 300 K).
+All of these calculations are going to be pretty crude by necessity.

 Light bulb filaments are pretty tiny, so this number doesn't look wrong.